-Grey is (still) everyone's favourite colour these days; we have grey bedrooms, grey living rooms, and, yes, many of us have grey bathrooms too.
+Grey is (still) everyone's favorite color these days; we have grey bedrooms, grey living rooms, and, yes, many of us have grey bathrooms too.
 To counteract the potential for a cold looking room, combine grey tiles with a warm oat or rusty shade, and be a little bolder with how you lay your tiles.

 A vertical column of tiles is a great way to enhance a beautiful sink, while you could even take grey to the floor too by introducing large format, fuss-free tiles.
 If you need some advice on choosing bathroom floor tiles, be sure to go and check out our guide.

-11. Or go for a dark and moody colour scheme
+11. Or go for a dark and moody color scheme

 12. Team pattern with coloured bathroom tiles

-Want to introduce colour and pattern to your bathroom walls?
-Picking a bathroom tile design with a warm colour scheme – like this dusty rose – will make the space feel welcoming; sticking to very plain finishes (whether towels, bathroom window treatments or flooring) and sleek lines elsewhere in the room will help it feel as big as possible, too.
+Want to introduce color and pattern to your bathroom walls?
+Picking a bathroom tile design with a warm color scheme – like this cream and blue combo – will make the space feel welcoming; sticking to very plain finishes (whether towels, bathroom window treatments or flooring) and sleek lines elsewhere in the room will help it feel as big as possible, too.

 13. Make metro tiles work harder